As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

-Baked Zucchini Amaranth Patties – A quick and easy high protein recipe perfect for a weeknight.
+These Baked Zucchini Amaranth Patties are a quick and easy high protein recipe perfect for a weeknight.
 Serve it with a salad for a complete meal.

 Raise your hand if you have more zucchini than you know what to do with this summer.
 Maybe you are growing it in your garden, you bought it at the farmers market or your neighbor dropped one off the size of your arm (we’ve all been there!).
 This recipe for oil free Baked Zucchini Amaranth Patties will help you use up some of that delicious green squash and will also introduce you to the nutritiously packed seed, amaranth.